When Are Salaried Employees Eligible for Overtime Pay?

 Millions of U.S. workers are entitled to overtime pay if they work over 40 hours during the workweek.
 But many salaried employees are ineligible for overtime according to federal regulations.
 However, a recent change to the federal overtime law makes it easier for salaried workers to earn overtime.
 Understanding the rule is critical to ensure you’re paid the money you’re due.

 Do you suspect your employer is wrongfully denying you overtime pay?
-Reach out to the Employment and Consumer Law Group today.
-Our Tennessee employment law attorneys focus exclusively on worker and consumer rights issues.
+Reach out to the Employment and Commerce Law Group today.
+Our Tennessee employment law attorneys focus exclusively on worker rights issues.
 Our in-depth knowledge of federal labor laws and commitment to fiercely representing our clients has helped Tennesseans recover millions of dollars in rightful compensation.
 Let us defend you, too.
 Call or contact us today for a free consultation.

 Are Salaried Employees in TN Eligible for Overtime?